2019-10-22

 Note the activity lights on the Pi's RJ45 network port.

 Of vague interest: Here is my nifty home wiring closet, showing the white Raspberry Pi Hole, near the bottom.
 A second Raspberry Pi hosts a webserver for www.keyliner.com.
-Velcro is a wonderful thing.
+Velcro is a wonderful thing for sticking these things to the wall.

 From your PC-workstation, open a DOS / Command Prompt and ping the Pi to see if it is on the network.
 Type this command: